entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 7. Click `Publish`
 8. Click `View Published Page`
 9. Click `Add` on the right
-10. Add a content template by choosing `Content type` from the collection you created, entering a `Name`, and creating the `HTML Model`.
+10. Add a content template by choosing "Quote" from the collection you created, entering a `Name` such as "Quote Corner", and creating the `HTML Model` as shown below.
 The `Attributes` are automatically populated from the collection type you chose and created.

 ![strapi-content-template-fields.png](./strapi-images/strapi-content-template-fields.png)

    - Content type: The drop-down displays [existing content types](#create-content-in-strapi)
    - Name: Name of the template associated with the selected content type
    - Attributes: Pre-populated from the Strapi definition of the content type
    - HTML Model: HTML for the template.
-You can use your own with the help of `Inline editing assist` or add the following snippet to display the content 'quote'.
+You can use your own with the help of `Inline editing assist` or add the following snippet to display the content for "Quote".

       ```
      <div id="">